-The Adult and Community Education Procedures Handbook is a supplemental document.
+The Office of Postsecondary Career and Technical Education Procedures Handbook is a supplemental document.
 It will in no way replace other departmental handbooks or manuals that currently exist.
 School Board Rules and Policies will be the primary source for guidelines in the Adult Postsecondary Education Program.